zerasul/mdbook_en/13Scroll/scroll.md

 As we have already mentioned, scrolling is the ability to move parts of the image we are displaying; in the case of the Sega Mega Drive, it is the ability to move the tiles of each plane in different directions.

-The VDP; allows different types of displacement of the two planes (A and B); either depending on the direction (Horizontal or vertical) or the portion of the screen (per line or per column); this allows different effects and give a better sense of movement.
+The VDP; allows different types of displacement of the two backgrounds (A and B); either depending on the direction (Horizontal or vertical) or the portion of the screen (per line or per column); this allows different effects and give a better sense of movement.
 This effect is commonly known as _Parallax_.

 We can differentiate the Scroll by direction, which can be of two types: